WhiskyToad/portfolio/README.md

 https://github.com/WhiskyToad/shopping-cart<br>
 https://whiskytoad.github.io/shopping-cart/#/

 Description: <br>Just an example of a shop page, includes a meme generator (why not?), redux with persist state so the basket doesn't disappear.
 Item page dynamically loading whichever item you click and more nifty little things I've probably forgot!
-Currently not mobile friendly but I plan to come back to it to practice my refractoring skills for the real world jobs (Is a project ever truly finished?)

 Technology:<br> React<br> Redux<br> Hashrouter <br>And More

 ------------------------------